nvda-es/devguides_translation/original_docs/spladdoninternals.md

 	1. For add-on 6.x and 7.x, loads a predefined configuration file named userConfigPath/splstudio.ini.
 In add-on 6.0 and later, this is known as "normal profile).
 In add-on 6.x and 7.x, this is done by calling splconfig.unlockConfig() function that handles configuration validation via ConfigObj and Validator, and in 8.0 and later, this is part of SPLConfig constructor.
 In add-on 17.10 and later, this step will not take place if NVDA is told to use an in-memory config, and in 18.07 and later, any SPL app module that opens SPLConfig (splconfig.openConfig) will register its app name to indicate which app is starting.
 	2. For add-on 6.0 and later, loads broadcast profiles from addonDir/profiles folder.
 These are .ini files and are processed just like the normal profile except that global settings are pulled in from the normal profile.
 In add-on 8.0, just like normal profile, this is done when constructing SPLConfig object.
 In add-on 17.10 and later, if the add-on is told to use normal profile only, this step will not occur.
 	3. Each profile is then appended to a record keeper container (splconfig.SPLConfigPool for 6.x and 7.x, splconfig.SPLConfig.profiles in 8.0 and later).
 Then the active profile is set and splconfig.SPLConfig (user configuration map) is set to the first profile in the configuration pool (normal profile; for add-on 5.x and earlier or if only normal profile is to be used (17.10 and later), there is (or will be) just one profile so append step is skipped).
-	4. Starting from add-on 7.0 and enhanced in 17.10, unless saving settings to disk is prohibited or in-memory config is requested, Normal profile dictionary (not others) is cached.
+	4. Starting from add-on 7.0 and enhanced in 17.10 (later relaxed in 20.09), unless in-memory config is requested, Normal profile dictionary (not others) is cached.
 This is useful in keeping a record of settings loaded from disk versus run-time configuration and is employed when comparing values when saving profiles.
 See profile caching section in broadcast profiles for details and reasons.
-	5. Starting from add-on 18.08,. if NVDA supports it, SPLConfig will listen to config save action so add-on settings can be saved when config save command (Control+NvDA+C) is invoked.
+	5. Starting from add-on 18.08,. if NVDA supports it, SPLConfig will listen to config save action so add-on settings can be saved when config save command (Control+NVDA+C) is invoked.
 Add-on 19.03 added support for config reload/reset action so add-on settings can be reloaded or reset to defaults if Control+NVDA+R is pressed once or three times, respectively.
 	6. If an instant profile is defined (a cached instant profile name is present), the instant profile variable is set accordingly.
 	7. If errors were found, NVDA either displays an error dialog (5.x and earlier) or a status dialog (6.0 and later) detailing the error in question and what NVDA has done to faulty profiles.
 This can range from applying default values to some settings to resetting everything to defaults (the latter will occur if validator reports that all settings in the normal profile are invalid or ConfigObj threw parse errors, commonly seen when file content doesn't make sense).
 	8. Between add-on 7.0 and 18.12, add-on update facility is initialized (splupdate.initialize). among other things, the initialization routine loads update check metadata.
 In 2018, prior to being removed, update initialization was moved to app module constructor.
 We'll meet add-on update routines (housed in splstudio/splupdate.py) later in this article.